-- Consider relation R with FDs F. If X → Y violates BCNF, decompose R into R - Y and XY (guaranteed to be loss-less). - Repeated application of this idea will give us a collection of relations that are in BCNF; lossless join decomposition, and guaranteed to terminate. - e.g., CSJDPQV, key C, JP \rightarrow C, SD \rightarrow P, J \rightarrow S - {contractid, supplierid, projectid, deptid, partid, qty, value} - To deal with SD \rightarrow P, decompose into SDP, CSJDQV. - To deal with $J \rightarrow S$, decompose CSJDQV into JS and CJDQV - So we end up with: SDP, JS, and CJDQV - Note: several dependencies may cause violation of BCNF.
+- Consider relation R with FDs F. If X → Y violates BCNF, decompose R into R - Y and XY (guaranteed to be loss-less). - Repeated application of this idea will give us a collection of relations that are in BCNF; lossless join decomposition, and guaranteed to terminate. - e.g., CSJDPQV, key C, JP $\rightarrow$ C, SD $\rightarrow$ P, J $\rightarrow$ S - {contractid, supplierid, projectid,deptid,partid, qty, value} - To deal with SD $\rightarrow$ P, decompose into SDP, CSJDQV. - To deal with $J \to S\xspace$ decompose CSJDQV into JS and CJDQV - So we end up with: SDP, JS, and CJDQV - Note: several dependencies may cause violation of BCNF.
 The order in which we ''deal with" them could lead to very different sets of relations!